9 Medical Reasons You Need to Pee All the Time

 This can be fairly common: People with overactive bladder syndrome might experience involuntary bladder contractions that lead to frequent and often urgent urination, meaning you get that urge even when your bladder is empty.

 A frustrating situation, says Dr. Nandi, as it may also lead you to wake up once or more during the night to use the bathroom.
-The good news is that treatment can help.
+The good news is that treatment for an overactive bladder can help.
 Try bladder retraining, says Nandi, which involves “increasing the intervals between using the bathroom over the course of about 12 weeks.
 This helps retrain your bladder to hold urine longer and to urinate less frequently,” he explains.

 Some people find success with Botox, he notes.
 “Botox can be injected into the bladder muscle, causing the bladder to relax, increasing its storage capacity, and reducing episodes of leakage, and several types of surgery are also available.
 The least invasive involve implanting small nerve stimulators just beneath the skin.
 The nerves they stimulate control the pelvic floor and the devices can manipulate contractions in the organs and muscles within the pelvic floor,” he explains.
 Here’s how to recognize 10 other signs you have an overactive bladder.